dij0s/AMR/README.md

 **Scheme**:
 - The `NumericalScheme` class represents the numerical scheme solver and contains an `apply` method that must be implemented by subclasses to define the numerical scheme logic that is applied to an argument-given list of nodes.
 - A concrete implementation of the `NumericalScheme` class is provided with the `SecondOrderCenteredFiniteDifferences` class.
-It implements a second-order centered finite differences scheme and Neumann boundaries as the domain is assumed to be conservative.
+It implements a second-order centered finite differences numerical scheme and Neumann boundaries as the domain is assumed to be conservative.
 The scheme is applied to the mesh nodes in the `Mesh` class to compute the temperature field at the next time step in the `solve` method.

 This abstract class is used to define the numerical scheme and allows for a flexible and extensible implementation of different numerical schemes based on the user's needs.
 This implementation sadly lacks support for 3D meshes and the Octree data structure due to the two-dimensional gradient calculation (in the Laplacian).
 It is, however, easily extensible to support 3D meshes and the Octree data structure by implementing the `apply` method accordingly.